-You must use Canvas for this class.
+Technology Requirements: We will use Canvas for class.
 Set up your Canvas notifications so you do not miss anything!
 Keep in mind that Canvas does not play that well with Apple.
 So be sure you are accessing Canvas through Chrome (not Firefox, and not Safari).
-Most assignments are submitted through the Canvas text box.
+Canvas only supports some file types (again, not Apple) - MS Word and PDF are good choices.
+Most assignments are simply submitted through the Canvas text box.

 Depending on how you decided to purchase your text(s) for this class (e.g., rental, paper copy, or electronic book), you may have other technical requirements related to your textbook.
+You have purchase options so that you can do you!

-For any technical problems, make sure you contact the UWO or the W.W.
-Norton help desk right away!
+Web-based applications you will use in this course are all provided by UWO.
+They include Canvas and Microsoft Teams.
+For any technical problems, make sure you contact the UWO help desk right away!
 That's their job... so don't wait!
 These are not things I can help you with.
+See also:

-- Canvas Help and Canvas Student Guides (very comprehensive)

-- UWO Knowledge Base (Tech Support)
+- Canvas Help and Canvas Student Guides (very comprehensive) - UWO Knowledge Base (Tech Support)

-- Norton Tech Support